-The project site is currently zoned I-2 (industrial) and C-2 (commercial).
-The proposed zoning for the site is MR-5A.
-Information submitted for the review states that the proposed development is inconsistent with the City of Atlanta's Future Land Use Plan, which designates the area as industrial and low-density commercial.
-A land use amendment change to mixed use has been requested.
+The project site is currently zoned C-2 (commercial).
+The proposed zoning for the site is MR-5A (Multi-family Residential, Sub District 5A0.
+Information submitted for the review states that the proposed development is inconsistent with the City of Atlanta's Future Land Use Plan, which designates the area as low-density commercial.